When to Seek Professional Help for AI Anxiety

 Why People Resist Getting Help (And Why Those Reasons Don't Hold Up)

-Even when people recognize they need help, most wait an average of 11 years from the onset of symptoms to first treatment.
+Even when people recognize they need help, research suggests many wait years — some estimates say a decade or more — from the onset of symptoms to first treatment.
 Here are the most common barriers — and the reality behind them.

 "AI anxiety isn't a real thing.
 No therapist will take this seriously."

 Therapists increasingly see technology-related anxiety.
 The trigger is new, but the anxiety mechanisms are well-understood and treatable.
-Generalized anxiety disorder, adjustment disorder, and specific phobias all have evidence-based treatments that apply directly.
+Generalized anxiety disorder, adjustment disorder, and specific phobias all have evidence-based treatments that apply directly — whether you're dealing with catastrophic thinking about AI or more targeted fears.

 "I should be able to handle this on my own.
 It's just worry."